pavandeore/pavandeore/README.md

 - 🌱 I’m currently learning **ThreeJS**

-- 👨‍💻 All of my projects are available at [https://pavandeore90@gmail.com](https://pavandeore90@gmail.com)
+- 👨‍💻 All of my projects are available at [pawan deore portfolio](https://pavandeore.github.io)

 - 📝 I regularly write articles on [https://dev.to/pawandeore/](https://dev.to/pawandeore/)